Human Science Degree Program Requirements

 |RES 9010, 9020, 9030 Qualifying Essays||9|

-* Some courses may be waived, if completed during the M.A. program at Saybrook University within the past five years.
+* Some courses may be waived if completed during the M.A. program at Saybrook University within the past five years.
 If waived, credits must be substituted with appropriate degree program Electives.

 ** Registration in RES 1100B required if practicum research not completed during RES 1100A.

 *** Must complete HS 1000 in the first semester; HS 6140 by the end of the second semester of enrollment.